emacadie/clojure_apps/funcjava/README.md

 but I wasn't able to do as much as with lein or boot or Gradle for Java and Groovy (like only run some of the tests).

+For Chapter two: I will not do anything for the iteration section.
+There does not seem to be a way to simply iterate in Clojure (even though there is a function called "iterate").
+It seems like in Clojure, you don't just go through a sequence/collection/list, but you do something with each item in the list (more that just print to console).

 ## Installation

 Download from http://example.com/FIXME.